-Pro tip: When it comes to disavowing backlinks, Google warns that this advanced feature should be used with caution and only in cases where the link is sure to reflect negatively on your site.
+Pro tip: When it comes to disavowing backlinks, Google warns that this advanced feature should be used with caution.
+You only want to disavow links that are sure to reflect negatively on your site.
 “If used incorrectly,” Google explains, “this feature can potentially harm your site’s performance in Google’s search results.”

 Schema markup, structured data & rich snippets